Written by Jack Serfass, CEO, Co-founder

-As restaurants begin to reopen, a great deal of focus has been on what to do about the menu.
+As restaurants begin to reopen, a great deal of focus and anticipation is on how we give guests the confidence to come back.
 Before the pandemic, little attention was paid to restaurant menus that were touched over and over again.
 Now, many companies are rapidly announcing offerings for this new world of menus.
-Here, we cover some things to think about when considering the right solution for your restaurant.
+Here, we cover some things to think about when considering the right “touchless” menu solution for your restaurant.

 Many people had “App Fatigue” before this pandemic.
 There are about 1,000,000 restaurants in the US alone.
 It’s not reasonable that anyone is going to want to download 1,000,000 apps on his or her personal device.
 Some of the very large restaurant brands will have good market penetration with their apps, but most restaurants will not.
 If only 10-20% of your guests have your app, how will you serve the other 80-90%?
 Guests will not be happy if they feel you’re forcing them to put your app on their phone.